vavlani/llm-faceoff/README.md

-# Chat Playground
+# llm-faceoff

-Chat Playground is a web application that allows users to interact with multiple AI models simultaneously.
+llm-faceoff is a web application that allows users to interact with multiple AI models simultaneously.
 It provides a flexible and customizable interface for testing and comparing different language models.
 The application consists of a React frontend and a Flask backend.

 ## Features